fncbook/fnc/book/ivp/basics.md

 {doc}`demos/basics-cond`
 ```

 Numerical solutions of IVPs have errors, and those errors can be seen as perturbations to the solution.
-The [theorem](theorem-depIC) gives an upper bound of $e^{L(b-a)}$ on the infinity norm (i.e., pointwise) absolute condition number of the solution with respect to perturbations at an initial time.
+The {prf:ref}`theorem-depIC`) gives an upper bound of $e^{L(b-a)}$ on the infinity norm (i.e., pointwise) absolute condition number of the solution with respect to perturbations at an initial time.
 However, the upper bound may be a terrible overestimate of the actual sensitivity for a particular problem.

 In general, solutions can diverge from, converge to, or oscillate around the original trajectory in response to perturbations.
 We won't fully consider these behaviors and their implications for numerical methods again until a later chapter.

 ## Exercises

-1. ✍ For each IVP, determine whether the problem satisfies the conditions of [the IC dependence theorem](theorem-depIC).
+1. ✍ For each IVP, determine whether the problem satisfies the conditions of {prf:ref}`theorem-depIC`).
 If so, determine the smallest possible value for $L$.

     **(a)** $f(t,u) = 3 u,\; 0 \le t \le 1$%,\  -\infty < u < \infty.$